As a homeowner, I’ve seen many pesky insects over the years, but grubs are probably the ugliest and nastiest looking.

 Even though this one’s obvious, it’s easy to mistake grubs for other pest species.
 You can call a pest control company if you aren’t sure about certain lawn pests, but the easiest way to identify these beetle species is with their c-shape and brown head capsule.

 They are a product of Japanese beetles, and unlike caterpillars lack abdominal prolegs.
 Adding to this, the tip of the abdomen of grubs is also commonly brown.
 However, there are many grubs with a similar appearance but true white grubs are distinct with a zipper of hairs on the tip of their abdomen.
+Here are some more grub identification tips.

 2. Dead Patches or Dead Spots